kl82slo/kl82slo.github.io/_posts/2021-06-03-0006 MicroStrategy - Web timeout.md

 and restart
 ![Intelligence_Restart](/img/2021-06-03-0006/Intelligence_Restart.png)

-to see changes you will also need to restart tomcat/IIS but it is not needed at this time.
+to see changes you might also need to restart tomcat/IIS but it is not needed at this time.

 #### Linux
 go to